top of page

 Visit the Moroccan National 4x4 Auto Museum

 Car enthusiasts shouldn’t miss this small but engaging museum, which boasts an impressive collection of off-road vehicles that showcase the rugged spirit of the desert region.
-Around 30 cars are showcased at the Moroccan National 4x4 Auto Museum, including several wide-bodied vehicles that were specially designed for traversing the endless dunes and rocky outcroppings of the desert.
-The museum also features an array of cars that were once used by the country's royal family, offering a glimpse into their privileged world.
+Around 30 cars are on display at the Moroccan National 4x4 Auto Museum, including several wide-bodied vehicles that were specially designed for traversing dunes and rocky outcroppings.

-Ultimate Travel Guide to Merzouga
+Travel guide to Merzouga

 How to get to Merzouga

 The closest airport to Merzouga is Moulay Ali Cherif Airport in Errachidia, which is around two hours’ drive away.
 It receives regular flights from Casablanca, Rabat and Marrakech.
-The closest international aviation gateway is Fes-Saïss Airport, which is around seven hours’ drive from Merzouga and receives flights from destinations across Europe.
+The closest international aviation gateway is Fes-Saïss Airport, which is around seven hours’ drive from Merzouga and receives flights from destinations across Europe

 If you’re hiring a car in Fes, it’s a relatively straightforward journey down the N13 to Merzouga.
 To break up the journey, I’d recommend spending a night in Errachidia, a lively city that serves as the capital of the Drâa-Tafilalet region.